Please ensure Javascript is enabled for purposes of website accessibility

 Festival of Trees (FOT)

-The Festival of Trees is an annual event which raises funds to support the Cathedral’s social services programs.
+The Festival of Trees is an annual event that raises funds to support the Cathedral’s social services programs.
 Held on the first weekend in December in Mercy Hall, the event features crafts, baked goods, decorated Christmas trees, and gift baskets.
-On-site food sales, photo booth, and raffle round out the activities.
-Volunteers are needed for set-up, food service, cashier, and donating baked goods and crafts items.
+On-site food sales, photo booth, and a raffle round out the activities.
+Volunteers are needed for setup, food service, cashier, and donating baked goods and crafts items.

 Contact: John Fairbanks at john@capitolmr.com